infinitydotxyz/pixelscore/README.md

 ## How to run .py scripts

 Call for 1 colelction at a time, takes around 10% of RAM, completes in 2 hours.
+For example, take colelction with chain id 0x004f5683e183908d0f6b688239e3e2d5bbb066ca

 ## Convert nft images to numpy arrays